Shannon and Weaver Model of Communication Examples & Explanation

 Culture refers to the social background of the Sender and Receiver.
 The meaning of the same message might be identical when people from different cultures interpret it.
 It is a significant factor from the perspective of nonverbal communication cues.

-For example, exchanging “Salam” greetings among men and women is widespread in the Muslim community.
-Salam conveys the greeting message in the Muslim community; however, handshaking is another activity that also exchanges the same mean.
-On the other hand, handshaking is a standard greeting among men and women in Western culture.
+For example, exchanging "Salam" greetings with people is widespread in the Muslim community.
+Salam conveys a greeting message in the Muslim community; however, handshaking is another activity that also exchanges the same meaning.
+On the other hand, handshaking is a standard greeting among people in Western culture.

 2. Message